 Here's an overview of some of the festive flora that can be toxic to our four-legged friends.

-Not only does this plant have a toxic element, it's pointy leaves can also cause injury to pets from pokes and scrapes.
+Not only does this plant have a toxic element, it's pointy leaves can also cause injury to cats and dogs from pokes and scrapes.
 Both the green leaves and red berries of this holiday plant are dangerous to pets.

+Are poinsettias poisonous to cats and dogs?
 Although this holiday plant is one of the most notoriously dangerous, it's actually only mildly toxic for animals.
-The milk white sap of the poinsettia has elements similar to laundry detergent and can cause animals to drool, vomit, or experience diarrhea.
+The milk-white sap of the poinsettia has elements similar to laundry detergent and can cause animals to drool, vomit, or experience diarrhea.

 Of all the plants on this list, this one is actually the safest.
+Is a Christmas cactus poisonous to cats?
 Christmas Cactus (which actually isn't even a cactus) isn't toxic to pets, but the fibrous material can cause digestion issues if your pet chews on it.

 Although the American variety of this classic kiss-inducing plant is less toxic than its European counterpart, it's still toxic to pets.
 The Mistletoe berries contain toxic chemicals in them that can cause gastrointestinal issues for animals.